OpenMaine/maineballot/astro/src/content/posts/2020-03-03-Q1_Vaccination.md

 ---
 title: 'Question 1: Vaccinations'
+excerpt: >-
-excerpt: This failed measure would have allowed parents to continue to refuse vaccinations for their children for religious or philosophical reasons.
+  This failed measure would have allowed parents to continue to refuse vaccinations for their children for religious or philosophical reasons.
-election: 2020-03-03
+electionDate: 2020-03-03
 header:
   overlay_image: ../../assets/img/2020_03/Vaccine.jpg
   teaser: ../../assets/img/2020_03/Vaccine.jpg
-  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
+  overlay_filter: 0.5
   image_description: Someone receiving a shot in the arm
 search: true
-categories:
-  - March 2020 Election
+election: march-2020-election
 tags:
-  - Referendum
-  - Veto referendum
+  - referendum
+  - veto-referendum
-  - Vaccination
+  - vaccination
-  - Religion
+  - religion
-  - Did Not Pass
+  - did-not-pass
+yes_vote: >-
-yes_vote: I want to allow religious or philosophical exemptions to the requirement for children to be vaccinated to attend school.
+  I want to allow religious or philosophical exemptions to the requirement for children to be vaccinated to attend school.
+no_vote: >-
-no_vote: I want to require all children to be vaccinated to attend school, except for those with a medical reason not to be vaccinated.
+  I want to require all children to be vaccinated to attend school, except for those with a medical reason not to be vaccinated.
-last_modified_at: 2020-01-16 T08:06:00-05:00
+lastModifiedDate: 2020-01-16
 ---

 ## Results